joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

   Open PowerShell ISE as Administrator and open DSCDeploy.ps1

-WebJEA uses PowerShell DSC _(Desired State Configuration)_ to set up a lot of the setup for us.
+WebJEA uses PowerShell DSC _(Desired State Configuration)_ to set up a lot of the setup.

 DSC will do the following for us: